-(59) Is there a preference for serving income groups?
+(59) Is there a scoring preference for serving specific income groups in the Application review process?

-If rental housing is proposed:
+Yes, if rental housing is proposed:

 Applicants that propose to restrict at least 45% of their CMF rental units for VLI (50% of AMI and below) will be scored more favorably (based on CMF-supported portfolio).